janeczku/calibre-web/readme.md

 5. Select Web Application and then next
 6. Give the Credentials a name and enter your callback, which will be CALIBRE_WEB_URL/gdrive/callback
 7. Click save
-8. Download json file and place it in `calibre-web/cps` directory, with the name `client_secrets.json`
+8. Download json file and place it in `calibre-web` directory, with the name `client_secrets.json`

 The Drive API should now be setup and ready to use, so we need to integrate it into Calibre-Web.
 This is done as below: -